SystemsBioinformatics/cbmpy-metadraft/README.md

 ### System dependencies

 MetaDraft requires working versions of Python, Perl, Java and NCBI Blast2.
-Once you have downloaded MetaDraft and it's Python dependencies, please run the *system test* script to that can be found in the MetaDraft directory:
+Once you have downloaded MetaDraft and it's Python dependencies, please run the *system test* script to that can be found in the MetaDraft directory `python systemtest.py`.

-`python system-test.py`
+Typically the default Java runtime (JRE) installed on your system is all that is require, for Windows this can be obtained from [https://www.java.com/].
+On Linux please use your favourite package manager, for example, when using Ubuntu/Debian based oeprating systems, try `sudo apt-get install default-jre`.

 MetaDraft has been successfully tested using Windows 10, Ubuntu Linux 16.04/18.04, Python 2.7, Python 3.6, PyQt4 and PyQt5.
 MetaDraft is developed on Windows Anaconda Python 2.7 with PyQt5.